Lessons of the Nearly Disabled

 Matt quickly caught up to my miserable mass of protoplasm writhing in the snow and concluded this was just the excuse we needed to abandon our plans of shivering the night away in two-pound sleeping bags.
 Carefully, so I wouldn’t fall again, we walked off the ridge into Yaksum Canyon; then we followed the snowed-over roads along the valley floor.
 Around midnight, we reached the plowed portion of Yaksum Canyon Road where my wife, summoned an hour earlier on the cell phone, met us.

 Off to the ER room we went where it took many hours and many hundreds of dollars to get my neck X-rayed.
 When my wallet ran dry of big bills, the staff dispatched me with a clean bill of health, “Stop whimpering and take your lumps like a man,” they told me.

 The next day the hospital called back saying the radiology department** hoped to pay down the debt on their CT scanner.
 Wouldn’t I like to shovel out lots more money and take a ride on their magical radioactive machine?

 Never one to waste an opportunity to fry brain cells, I jumped on it.
 Down to the hospital I went and, damn, if that wild ride on the CT scanner didn’t break my neck.

-Now Ed’s got me in a neck brace that I’ll be wearing for the next three months.
+Ed had me in a neck brace that I wore for the next three months.
 Another CT scan in late winter will, supposedly, reveal whether it’s once again safe to start night skiing down thinly covered ski trails.
 But you can imagine my reluctance to hop on that scanner again—it does bad things to a body.

 ————— LESSONS FROM THE SCHOOL OF HARD KNOCKS ————–